squalrus/squalrus/README.md

 #### About me

 - Work hours for me are typically 7:30AM - 4:30PM PST, and sometimes in the evenings.
-- Family: wife Renee, son Finn (b.2016), daughter Olive (b.2018), two cats Leo and Umbraco.
+- My family is wife Renee, son Finn (b.2016), daughter Olive (b.2018), two cats Leo and Umbraco.
+- I respond quickest to chat, then email, then pull request comments/reviews, then work items.
 - I value honesty, accountability, collaboration, transparency, efficiency, and humility.
 Call me out if I miss the mark on these!
 - I am passionate about accessibility, design systems, performance, and user experience.